 Two of the more popular groups are from Brazil.
-They are the Santo Daime and UDV or União do Vegetal.
-Both have won court battles in order to use ayahuasca in a legal ceremonial/ religious setting.
-These two and other groups combined Christianity with ayahuasca use.
-This helped spread ayahuasca use to the rest of the world.
+They are the Santo Daime and União do Vegetal (UDV) organizations.
+Both have won court battles in order to use ayahuasca in a legal ceremonial/religious setting in North America, and operate legally in many South American countries.
+These two groups combined Christianity with ayahuasca use, spreading ayahuasca further across the world.

 All of these groups believe with unwavering conviction that most of their knowledge is derived from the ingestion of sacred plants.
-Which they aptly named plant teachers or doctores meaning doctors.
+Which they aptly named plant teachers or doctores (doctors).

-There is something interesting that’s happening in the western world.
+There is something interesting that’s happening in the Western world.
 There is a sudden surge of gurus and neo shamans or urban shamans taking people on ayahuasca retreats.
 A lot of these people seem to be the real deal but some of them are just doing it as a source of income and those are the dangerous ones.
 You really want to go with someone that has gone through traditional training or at the very least has humble intentions.
-You should know that your shaman has been to hell and back and would travel back in there to pull you out so to speak.
+You should know that your shaman has been to hell and back and would travel back in there to pull you out.

 Ayahuasca is different than most other psychedelic experiences — it is very powerful and long lasting.
 For this, a trained facilitator such as a licensed clinician or experienced shaman/ medicine person is your best option.